luciusmagn/lambdas-and-logos/book.typ

 medical software engineer needs to understand healthcare workflows.
 This cross-domain expertise is what enables them to translate messy human systems into computational models that actually serve their intended purpose.

+As a software engineer, you are the lord of compromises.
+You need to design and implement a system that fullfills a task as well as possible, you have to do it in reasonable time, and you generally have to make some sacrifices in the name of integrating the project with the rest of the company ecosystem#footnote[
+    You can't just say "Oh, we have Python everywhere, and our company is mostly Python develepers, so I will write this in a purely functional Haskell, which I happen to know, and it will have monads, and blackjack and hookers!".
+What you can do, however, is integrate elements of good functional style into the architecture and implementation of the project in Python, granted that these elements create a cohesive structure.
+]

 Meanwhile, a *researcher*#footnote[_Computer scientist_ also feels appropriate] in programming explores the theoretical foundations, develops new paradigms,